rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Tag Asset

-Add a tag to an asset
+This action is used to add a tag to an asset

 ##### Input